IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## Preaching and Mission

-* Jesus ministers “in the power of the Spirit” (Lk 4:14)
+* Jesus ministers “in the power of the Spirit” (Luke 4:14)

 <p style="font-family: 'Gabriola', serif;">
         “Then Jesus returned in the power of the Spirit to Galilee, and news of Him went out through all the surrounding region.”
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Luke 4:14 (NKJV)</em></p>

-* Isaiah’s prophecy applied to Jesus’ preaching: “The Spirit of the Lord is upon me…” (Lk 4:18–21)
+* Isaiah’s prophecy applied to Jesus’ preaching: “The Spirit of the Lord is upon me…” (Luke 4:18–21)

 <p style="font-family: 'Gabriola', serif;">
         “The Spirit of the Lord is on Me, Because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the brokenhearted, To proclaim liberty to the captives And recovery of sight to the blind, To set at liberty those who are oppressed; To proclaim the acceptable year of the Lord.”